ADGEfficiency/adgefficiency.github.io/_posts/2022-11-19-typical-year-forecasting-electricity-prices.md

 Above we only considered the mean when selecting a month.
 The mean is a measurement of the *central tendency* of a distribution - using the mean to select a month will mean our forecast has a similar central point to the long term average.

-For some energy assets, **the variance can be more important than the average**.
-Variance is how *spread out* or variable prices are.
-The variance of prices is important for batteries operating in wholesale arbitrage - this spread puts an upper limit on how profitable shifting of electricity from low to high price intervals can be.
+For some energy models, **the variance is more important than the average**.
+The variance is how *spread out* prices are.
+The variance of prices is important for batteries operating in wholesale arbitrage - this spread puts an upper limit on how profitable shifting of electricity between different intervals can be.

 Our procedure for creating a typical year forecast based on **both the mean and the variance** is similar to only considering the mean - we calculate two additional statistics (the long term standard deviation and the sample standard deviation), and include them in our sample error: